Amrita-TIFAC-Cyber-Blockchain/2025_24CYS336-Blockchain-Technology/Assets/Projects/BT21/README.md

 ------
 SDG 17: Partnerships for the Goals: The project's design facilitates interaction between NGOs, adopters, and the public within a secure and transparent framework.
-This collaborative model, powered by a decentralized network, encourages different stakeholders to work together towards the common goal of improving dog welfare and adoption practices
+This collaborative model, powered by a decentralized network, encourages different stakeholders to work together towards the common goal of improving dog welfare and adoption practices.

 -------